lakshusan/student-1/_posts/2024-04-16-datastruc-writeup.md

 courses: { compsci: {week: 30} }
 ---

+# Introdution

+I used my CPT project, "Let 'Em Cook" to demonstrate different functions using Lists and Dictionaries, API and JSON, and different CRUD commands.
+The overview of our project is based on the existing game, "Little Alchemy", which uses combinations of parts to create new objects.
+We took the same idea and used it with the theme of baking; adding different ingredients to create a recipe, making a baked good product.
+You can buy ingredients with points, which you can earn by making new baked items.
+You can exchange ingredients with your friends and can check your leaderboard status based on point balance.

+My ML project is based on Eun's project, which is a college information site.
+The project adds a GPA predictor with the input of a user's SAT score.
+This shows different academic standards and howtheir correlate with each other, both of which are used in college applications.

 ## Collections

 This is out SQLite database with initiating the users, and users.py showing the users and their respective schema details, expressed in the database.